Trump, US officials suspect Ukrainian plane shot down | DW | 09.01.2020

 "Some people say it was mechanical.
 I personally don't think that's even a question," Trump said, adding that "something very terrible happened."

-All 176 people on board were killed when the airliner crashed outside the Iranian capital on Wednesday.
+All 176 people on board were killed when the Ukrainian International Airlines Boeing 737-800 crashed outside the Iranian capital shortly after taking off in the early hours of Wednesday.

-One US official cited by Reuters said US satellites had detected the launch of two missiles shortly after the plane came down.
+One US official cited by Reuters said US satellites had detected the launch of two surface-to-air missiles shortly after the plane took off.
+That was followed by an explosion in the area the plane had been traveling in, the official said, adding that heat signature data showed the aircraft on fire as it fell to the ground.

 The crash happened only hours after Iran launched a ballistic missile attack on Iraqi military bases where US troops were being housed.